What is Mindfulness?

 - change the structure and functioning of the brain, including calming areas of emotional reactivity and increasing gray matter in areas of impulse control, judgment, memory, and learning.

 The body of research on mindfulness is compelling enough that corporations such as Aetna, Google, McKinsey & Co, Proctor & Gamble, General Mills and others are offering mindfulness to their employees.
-Ann’s power point presentation, Mindfulness: The Health Benefits, covers the most recent research on mindfulness with adults in areas of physical and mental health.
+Ann’s power point presentation, Mindfulness: The Health Benefits, covers the most recent research on mindfulness.